The Changed Timeline

 On the last day before they had to return to Hogwarts, Harry composed five colourful parchments announcing the two weekend dates.
 He also wrote three letters to the four captains of the house teams with the exception of James to ask for their agreement to give up their own team practice sessions in order to let the Hogwarts team train every evening during the last week before both tournament weekends.
 As soon as everything was finished, he called Dobby, who arrived immediately with his distinctive 'pop'.

-"What can Dobby do for you, Master Harry?" enquired with apparent enthusiasm.
+"What can Dobby do for you, Master Harry?" the elf enquired with apparent enthusiasm.

 "Thanks for coming Dobby.
 Would you please be so kind and put these up on the walls of the five common rooms?
 And could you please hand these three letters over to my owl to have them delivered tomorrow at dinner?"
 Harry asked the elf, handing over the parchments.